History of the Green Bay Packers: 1945–1958

 By the end of the 1949 season, the Packers were on a seemingly irreversible slide toward bankruptcy.
 Rumors abounded that the league would use the impending merger with the All-America Football Conference as an excuse to force the Packers to either move or fold.
 Amid this, Lambeau tracked down four investors who were willing to pump $200,000 into the team–provided that the franchise become privately held once again.
 This proposal was considered rank heresy in Green Bay.
 Many fans and executives believed NFL officials were pressuring Lambeau to move the team to the West Coast.
-In response, team president Emil R. Fischer tendered Lambeau a two-year contract extension that would have stripped Lambeau of all authority over non-football matters.
+In response, team president Emil Fischer tendered Lambeau a two-year contract extension that would have stripped Lambeau of all authority over non-football matters.
 Lambeau rejected the offer out of hand, effectively ending his tenure at the helm of the franchise that he founded.

 Lambeau formally resigned on February 1, 1950, a little over a week after Rockwood Lodge burned to the ground.
-Rumors have long abounded that a Packers employee set the fire, though interviews with the family of caretaker Melvin Flagstad and other team officials of the time suggested it was caused by electrical problems.
+Rumors have long abounded that a Packers employee set the fire, though interviews with the family of caretaker Melvin Flagstad and other team officials of the time seem to suggest the fire was likely caused by faulty electrical wiring.
 What is beyond dispute is that the $75,000 insurance payout helped pull the team from the financial brink.

 Even with the insurance money, the Packers were still struggling both on and off the field.
 A bond drive was issued in 1950, which raised $118,000 for the struggling team.
 Gene Ronzani replaced Lambeau as coach, and the team began using the green and gold colored uniforms that have been worn ever since.
 Green Bay won three games that season and in 1951.
 Ronzani's efforts to rebuild the team were severely hampered by the onset of the Korean War.
 However, led by a talented crop of rookies, the Packers got out to a 6–3 start in 1952 and were in playoff contention for most of the season.
 This did not last, and they ended the season on a three-game losing streak.
 A loss to Detroit in the final game left them in fourth place.

 During this period, the issue of a new stadium began to crop up.
 City Stadium had long been known to be well short of professional standards.
 The wooden stadium, adjacent to East High School, seated only 25,000 people and could not be expanded.
 The Packers had to use East High's locker room facilities, while the visiting team usually dressed at their hotel.
 Since the 1930s, the Packers had begun playing some home games in Milwaukee.
 By the time Milwaukee County Stadium opened in 1953, the Packers played two or three home games a year in Milwaukee.